Function of several complex variables: The complex coordinate space

 Likewise, if one expresses any finite-dimensional complex linear operator as a real matrix (which will be composed from 2 × 2 blocks of the aforementioned form), then its determinant equals to the square of absolute value of the corresponding complex determinant.
 It is a non-negative number, which implies that the (real) orientation of the space is never reversed by a complex operator.
 The same applies to Jacobians of holomorphic functions from $\mathbb C^n$ to $\mathbb C^n$.

-Connected space

-Every product of a family of an connected (resp. path-connected) spaces is connected (resp. path-connected).

-Compact

-From the Tychonoff's theorem, the space mapped by the cartesian product consisting of any combination of compact spaces is a compact space.